galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ## Installing the Galasa Ecosystem in a Kubernetes cluster

-You must install the operator by using the *release.yaml* that is provided in the <a href=https://github.com/galasa-dev/galasa-kubernetes-operator/tree/main/releases/0.18.1 target="_blank"> repository</a> in GitHub.
+You must install the operator by using the <a href=https://github.com/galasa-dev/galasa-kubernetes-operator/tree/main/releases/0.18.1 target="_blank">release.yaml </a> that is provided in the *galasa-kubernetes-operator* repository in GitHub.
 This repository contains the YAML that is required to define the custom resource definition object, service account, role, and role binding that the operator needs to perform work.

 Complete the following steps to install the Galasa Ecosystem in a Kubernetes cluster.
 Note that the examples use a relative path - check that you use the correct file path for your configuration.

 ## Installing the Operator

-1. For a basic install that creates a namespace called *galasa* and installs the operator and relevant ecosystem CRD's, use the following command:
+1. For a basic install that creates a namespace that is called *galasa* and installs the operator and relevant ecosystem CRD's, use the following command:

 ```
 kubectl apply -f https://raw.githubusercontent.com/galasa-dev/galasa-kubernetes-operator/main/releases/0.18.1/release.yaml